 The new training collaboration brings a number of entities in the state together, including the Massachusetts Casino Careers Training Institute (a consortium of 15 community colleges and some four-year schools in the state), Penn National Gaming, MGM Resorts International, Western Massachusetts Development Associates, and Mohegan Sun.
 MGM, Penn and Mohegan Sun are all vying to put a casino into the state.
 According to state law, as many as three new casinos could be built in the state, although specific plans and locations are still pending.

-reports that the college consortium and casino developers have signed worker training agreements with four prospective casino developers, and also have a signed agreement with the Massachusetts Gaming Commission.
+Despite the uncertain plans for the casino additions, plans to train up workers for the industry are already being put into place.
+Mass Live reports that the college consortium and casino developers have signed worker training agreements with four prospective casino developers, and also have a signed agreement with the Massachusetts Gaming Commission.
 It is this latter organization that will be responsible for choosing the Western Massachusetts casino.

 Seniors living. . .read more

 More and more, students are choosing to go to community college over traditional four-year universities but community colleges still have a bad reputation.
 Learn why in this informative article.

 Short Term Commitment – Long Term Benefits: Three Study-Abroad Options for Community College Students